 Your vet will first perform a physical exam on your dog, paying special attention to the abdomen.
 They may also perform blood work to determine if the blockage is affecting your dog’s overall health.

 From there, your dog will be taken to the in-house diagnostic lab for X-rays and any other imaging technique required to try to see the foreign object.
 One such test is an endoscopy, a procedure that inserts a small tube with a tiny attached camera through your dog’s throat and into the stomach.
 Your dog would be sedated for this procedure.

 Treatment for intestinal obstructions can be surgical or non-surgical.
 Many factors go into this decision including the location, how long the object has been stuck, and the size, shape, and structure of the object.

-In some cases, a vet can retrieve the foreign object with an endoscope.
+In some cases, a vet can retrieve a foreign object with an endoscope.
 If this is not possible, your vet likely will consult the ultrasound or X-rays to determine where (and what) the obstruction is.

 Some foreign objects, given time, can pass on their own.
-However, when it comes to a timeline for intestinal blockage in dogs, time is absolutely of the essence.
+However, when it comes to a timeline for intestinal blockage in dogs, time is absolute of the essence.
 If the object does not pass on its own and your dog has the symptoms listed above, your dog will need to be treated as soon as possible.